Student BYOD Wi-Fi Security Solutions

 Key Points

-Fortunately, protecting your school’s wireless network doesn’t have to be complicated – even where BYODs are involved.
-In this blog, we’ll look at how you can improve your student BYOD Wi-Fi security.
+Fortunately, protecting your school’s wireless network doesn’t have to be complicated, even where BYODs are involved.

-Allowing BYODs in schools has plenty of positives.
-For starters, BYODs allow students and staff to use devices they’re already familiar with, making navigating the difficulties of communication and research easier to get past.
+Allowing BYODs in schools offers many benefits.
+BYODs allow students and staff to use devices they’re already familiar with, making navigating the difficulties of communication and research easier to get past.
 Costs are also reduced for the school if they rely on BYODs more than managed devices, as the school doesn’t have to purchase devices for all their end-users.

 However, unmanaged devices also present a range of unique risks that aren’t faced in MDM-controlled environments.